 I personally erred on the side of caution as a guest to the event.
 I did not take any photos of people close-up without permission and did my best not to disturb any ceremonies happening on the street or in temples.
 No one was using smartphones or taking photos really – mostly everyone was just enjoying the moment.
 Also, I didn’t take any offerings or food – I’m sure you can, but as a non-practitioner of Buddhism I didn’t think it was appropriate.
 That’s not to say I didn’t overall feel welcome to observe and attend the festivities though.
 No one really gave me a second look and I felt safe to move about the throngs of people.

 Most practicing Buddhists will be wearing white during the festival.
-You are welcome to wear white skirts, pants, shirts and tops as well.
+You are welcome to wear white skirts, pants, shirts, and tops as well.
 Due to the heat, many people on the streets will be wearing tank tops or shorter dresses.
-However, if you plan to go into a temple, legs must fully covered as well as shoulders – for both men and women.
+However, if you plan to go into a temple, legs must be fully covered as well as shoulders – for both men and women.
 Shoes also need to be removed.
-Many if not all temples will have sheets you can tie around your waist to mimic a long short or cover-up for both sexes too if you forget, but I find it easier to dress for code without complication.
+Many if not all temples will have sheets for both sexes that tie around your waist to mimic a long short or cover-up if you forget to cover up.
+I find it easier to dress for code without complication.
 If staying in the streets though, feel free to wear whatever you’d like.

 If you’re serious about experiencing everything Vesak has to offer, you could hire a local guide that can translate.
-I wasn’t sure what all the music meant, the symbolism and there I should go to see the best installations.
-But that’s not to say it wasn’t worth enjoying a walk around for several hours, even without a guide.
+I wasn’t sure what all the music meant, the symbolism and where I should go to see the best installations.
+That’s not to say it wasn’t worth taking an enjoyable walk for several hours, even without a guide.
 Have a Happy Vesak Day!

 Have you gone to any celebrations while traveling?
 Do you like festivals when you are in a new place?
 How about spiritual or religious ones?